Legal development

 Connections reform annex of CP 2030 Plan

 Projects will need to fall within the capacity ranges set out in the plan for individual technologies, for Phase 1 (2026-2030) and Phase 2 (2031-35).
-These capacity ranges are GB-wide, except for solar, onshore wind and batteries – for these technologies, the capacity ranges are set for 11 transmission zones and 8 distribution zones (noting that for onshore wind, the zonal split only applies for Phase 1).
+These capacity ranges are GB-wide, except for solar, onshore wind and batteries – for these technologies, the capacity ranges are set for 11 transmission zones and 8 distribution zones (noting that for onshore wind and solar, the zonal split only applies for Phase 1, and for Phase 2, amalgamated transmission and distribution network capacities apply).
 Where there is under-supply against capacity ranges up to 2030, NESO will look first to substitute viable projects of the same technology from adjacent, over-supplied, zones.

 Designation in accordance with the Project Designation Methodology